-Attended environmental noise monitoring described in this report was undertaken during the night of 22/23 July 2021 at five monitoring locations.
+Attended environmental noise monitoring described in this report was undertaken during the night period of 17/18 May 2022 at five monitoring locations

-Noise levels from WCM and WCRS complied with relevant criteria at all monitoring locations during the July 2021 survey.
+Noise levels from WCM and WCRS complied with the relevant development consent noise limits during the survey at all monitoring locations.
 Criteria may not always be applicable due to meteorological conditions at the time of monitoring.